12 ways to make your computer look and sound better

 5. Customize your notifications

-Don’t like the low-battery warning sound, or the shuffling effect that accompanies the emptying of the Recycle Bin, or any other random noise your computer emits?
+Don’t like the low-battery warning sound, the shuffling effect that accompanies the emptying of the Recycle Bin, or any other random noise your computer emits?
 You can customize all of these notifications.

 6. Switch to mono audio